 Many people consider S-scale to be the perfect model railroad scale, because it doesn't take up much more space than HO-scale, but it does provide the heft needed in locomotives to make them run better.
 As modelers get older, the fine details in N- and HO-scale modelers may become harder to see, and working in those scales may become more difficult.
 S-scale makes working on your cars and engines much more fun.
 The larger O-scale and G-gauge would make working on those details even easier to see, but because those details are clearly visible, they almost have to be modeled.
 This makes modeling in those scales a lot of work.
 Further complications ensue when dealing with multiple or larger motors inside those engines, or with wanting to build full-size structures in our limited spaces.
 S-scale offers the best compromise.

 The amount of materials and size of those materials needed to build models in the various scales goes up as the scale increases.
-However, this is offset a bit by market demand.
+However, this is offset a bit by market demand (economies-of-scale).
 This is why models in Z-scale can be more expensive than a similar model in HO-scale, purely due there being more people modeling in HO than Z. S-scale's costs are actually very comparable to equivalent HO-scale models.
 Prices goes up significantly when looking at O- and larger scales.

 S-scale has also been called the "builder's scale".
 This used to be very real in the early days, but much less so today.
 Many items are available ready-to-run, or in kits that are easy enough to build.
 Nevertheless, if you enjoy building, "S" is a good scale to be in.
 Many people purposely switch to S-scale, precisely because there isn't as much available as there is in N- and HO-scale.
 It helps you keep control over your hobby budget, and it also challenges you to learn some new skills that the other scales don't require.
 S is something different, something new, something challenging, something fun, and brings that hobby spark back to life!